 If everything checks out, you can start splashing the summer away.
 If not, add the necessary chemicals and test again!

 Considering Sanitation Alternatives?

 If you have considered using a salt-cell generator or utilizing UV sanitation, now may be the time to implement a new system.
-However, these systems are an investment and have higher upfront costs.
-In addition, although these systems use other means to sanitize your pool, chlorine is not entirely eliminated.
+These systems are an investment and have higher upfront costs, but the savings on chemicals will balance this out over time.
+Keep in mind, although these systems use other means to sanitize your pool, chlorine is not entirely eliminated.

 The amount needed will be greatly reduced, therefore contributing to costs saving in the longer term.
 Sanitation alternatives can contribute to the better health and longevity of your pool throughout the year.
 And with the prices of trichlor not showing any sign of decreasing, exploring other options may be beneficial.

 There is quite a list of things to do to get your pool tip-top for the family to enjoy this season!
 If you kept an eye on your pool this winter, you might find opening your pool to be a breeze.
 However, if you are looking for a break this season, contact our team of pool professionals and let us give you a hand!